jli05/jli05.github.io/_posts/2023-08-28-acme-SSL-certificates.md

 /root/.acme.sh/acme.sh --issue --nginx /etc/nginx/nginx.conf -d <server_name>
 ```

-After issuance of the certificate, press `Ctrl+D` to quit the `su` session and return as normal user.
+After issuance of the certificate, press `Ctrl+D` to quit the `su` session and return as normal user. **Back up** the certificate files as soon as you can.

 Now go to `/etc/nginx/nginx.conf`, uncomment the lines for the https protocol and set the section up.

 ```
   server {